 Artem received his undergraduate degree from Lomonosov Moscow State University (2005) and PhD from the University of Groningen (2009).
 In 2010, he was awarded a Rubicon Fellowship from Netherlands Organisation for Scientific Research (NWO) to join University of Cambridge, and in 2012 an NWO Veni fellowship which he carried out at FOM Institute AMOLF in Amsterdam.
-He came back to Cambridge in 2014 and then moved to in ICL as a Royal Society University Research Fellow and ERC Starting Grant holder.
+He came back to Cambridge in 2014 and then moved to Imperial College in 2016 as a Royal Society University Research Fellow and ERC Starting Grant holder.
 For his work Artem has received Marlow Award (2018) from Royal Society of Chemistry and Philip Leverhulme Prize (2019) from Leverhulme Trust.

 Joining the group

-We are on the look out for enthusiastic students and postdocs looking to explore problems at the frontier of nanoscale physics, physical chemistry and materials science.
+We are on the look out for enthusiastic students and postdocs willing to explore problems at the frontier of nanoscale physics, physical chemistry and materials science.

 Get in touch if you are interested in our work and would like to explore the possibility of joining the group: email@example.com